Wisconsin Hunter Education Instructor Association WHEIA

 Have you ever felt out the communication link?
 Gov Delivery is a email update system the DNR can use to rapidly disseminate information out to all instructors.
 Stay in the know by going to the site below and subscribe.

-2015 Instructor and Instructor Group Nominations
+2015 Instructor and Instructor Group of the Year Winners!!!

 The Wisconsin DNR and WHEIA annually seek out to recognize a specific instructor or instructor group for their outstanding effort during the previous year.
 This person or group can be nominated by their peers, their Recreational Safety Warden (RSW), or the Hunter Education Administrator.